Prepare your environment for the Business Connectivity Services hybrid scenario

-In the Service Address box, type the URL of the OData service endpoint that you created.
+In the Service Address box, enter the URL of the OData service endpoint that you created.

-For this scenario, select the Use credentials stored in Sharepoint on-premises as the authentication option, and then type the name of target application ID that holds the group to account mapping.
+For this scenario, select the Use credentials stored in SharePoint on-premises as the authentication option, and then enter the name of target application ID that holds the group to account mapping.
 In this scenario, it is ODataApp that you created.

-In the Authentication Mode drop-down list, select Impersonate Window's Identity.
+In the Authentication Mode dropdown, select Impersonate Window's Identity.

-In the Internet-facing URL box, type the external URL with the /_vti_bin/client.svc extension.
-For example https://hybridexternal.sharepoint.com/_vti_bin/client.svc.
+In the Internet-facing URL box, enter the external URL with the /_vti_bin/client.svc extension.
+For example, https://hybridexternal.sharepoint.com/_vti_bin/client.svc.

-In the Secure Store Target Application ID box, type the ID of the target application that holds the Secure Channel certificate.
-For example SecureChannelTargetApp.
+In the Secure Store Target Application ID box, enter the ID of the target application that holds the Secure Channel certificate.
+For example, SecureChannelTargetApp.